stacksgov/sips/sips/sip-026/sip-026-clarity-defi-vault.md

 `(asset-contract ((vault-id uint)) (response principal uint))`

 Returns the principal of the asset being held by the vault identified by `vault-id`.

+Returns the token type balance `token-id` of a specific principal `who` as an unsigned integer wrapped in an `ok` response.
+It has to respond with `u0` if the principal does not have a balance of the specified token or if no token with `token-id` exists.
+The function should never return an `err` response and is recommended to be defined as read-only.

 ### holdings